anquanscan/sec-tools/README.md

 [SwiftnessX](https://github.com/ehrishirajsharma/SwiftnessX): A cross-platform note-taking & target-tracking app for penetration testers.
 [Helios](https://github.com/stefan2200/Helios): A Python based Web Application security scanner
 [Hacking-Resources](https://github.com/rng70/Hacking-Resources): This repository contains some resources for ethical hackers penetration tester 😊 This may contain some files, tools, books, and links that need to be used for good purposes only.
 Do not do any illegal work using these sources.
 [WebMap](https://github.com/SabyasachiRana/WebMap): WebMap-Nmap Web Dashboard and Reporting
+[HolyTips](https://github.com/HolyBugx/HolyTips): A Collection of Notes, Checklists, Writeups on Bug Bounty Hunting and Web Application Security.